 For me, that includes adults and toddlers so I’m choosing dishes that will satisfy both and offering a variety.

 3. Check your Pantry & Fridge before Shopping

 Again, I’m notorious for forgetting items but I’ve also been known to have 3 cans of pureed pumpkin because I bought another.
-The ‘Ingredients I need’ section and the Shopping List is key for avoiding this.
+The ‘What To Get’ section is key for avoiding this.

 4. Plan Ahead

 Thanks Captain Obvious!
 But it’s true.
 My plan is to shop on Monday of the week leading up to the date I’m hosting so I can quickly make meals ahead of time because I’ll have all the ingredients on hand.
 Juggling two kids, a blog, and cooking means gone are the days of prepping the day of.
 Plus, that leaves more time to enjoy our company with a glass of wine.

 I’m so excited to share some of my favourite recipes with my family as the host this year.
 I want to make one small change to the Hallmark movie moment we see often: mom stuck in the kitchen while everyone else socializes.
 Planning ahead and having everything I need laid out means I’ll be able to sip the cocktails (I’m thinking mulled wine and apple cider) with my family.